 - All new English vocal tracks for X4 and X6 courtesy of Ocean Group, the team behind the acclaimed voices of Command Mission and X8.

 I direct you to an old editorial written by The Mega Man Network in 2005 that explained the whole conundrum in full.
-It's a bit long, but dammit, is it ever good:
+It's a bit long but, dammit, is it a good read:

 "We've been told that all the extras promised were, in fact, completed.
 X1 and X2's music was remixed.
 X4 had the voices redubbed, and X6 had the script revised, retranslated, and was dubbed in English.
-So why, then, if this stuff was done, did it not make it into the Collection?Are you raging yet?
-It gets better...
+So why, then, if this stuff was done, did it not make it into the Collection?Hold on; it gets better:

 The answer is pretty simple.
 Keiji Inafune and Irregular Hunter X.

 But how could one man and one game affect the outcome of an entire Collection?
 It's rather easy, especially if said man is the mastermind behind the entire X series, and in a high-up position at Capcom.
 Back in early November, we heard that there were problems with the MMXC - Inafune was "concerned" that the Collection's extra content for X1 would interfere with what he wanted for Irregular (Maverick) Hunter X (it was inferred that the XC would use the same remixed music that appears in IHX).
 When we spoke with representatives from the X Collection production team, they were able to shed a lot more light on things, and after hearing it all, I have to say I'm a little less disappointed with the MMXC than I was, and a bit excited for what might come as well.